mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

 The functionality should register a command like download, wget or whatever is appropriated.

+For example I would like to run command https://raw.githubusercontent.com/mdelgert/ImprovWiFiWeb/refs/heads/main/scripts/hello1.scr

+Then the file will download to LittleFS.

 Please assume the code base already has wifi connectivity and time is already synced.